Semantics meets attractiveness: Choice by salience: Appendix A: Proofs

 Now, $a_n \not\vDash a_{n-1}$ implies $c(C) \in \{a_1,a_n\}$, $a_1 \not\vDash a_n$ implies $c(C) \in \{a_1,a_2\}$, and $a_2 \not\vDash a_1$ implies $c(C) \in \{a_2,a_3\}$, and so $c(C) = \{a_1,a_{n-1}\} \cap \{a_1,a_2\} \cap \{a_2,a_3\} = \es$, which is impossible.
 This completes the proof of Lemma~\ref{LEMMA:asymmetry implies acyclicity}.

 \underline{\textbf{ Proof of Theorem~\ref{THM:main}}}.
-Fix a choice function $c \colon \X \to X$, and denote by $\vDash $ the relation of salience revealed by $c$.
+Fix a choice $c \colon \X \to X$, and let $\vDash $ be the relation of salience revealed by $c$.
 The proof that (ii), (iii), and (iv) are all equivalent statements is straightforward, and is left to the reader.
 To prove that (i) implies (ii), assume $c$ is rationalizable by salience by a total preorder $\succsim$.
 By Lemma~\ref{LEMMA:NC_for_being_RS} and Definition~\ref{DEF:revealed salience}, $\succ$ is an asymmetric extension of $\vDash$.
 It follows that $\vDash$ is asymmetric as well.

 To complete the proof of Theorem~\ref{THM:main}, it remains to show that (ii) implies (i).
 We need some preliminary results, namely Lemmata~\ref{LEMMA:existence of a weak order including revealed salience},~\ref{LEMMA:Alpha coherence}, and~\ref{LEMMA:Transitivity and Asymmetry of revealed preference}.